AEPForGTE/ILLOD/README.md

-2) **Replicate Evaluation:** Execute and evaluate different classifiers for AEP detection, using the modified requirement set.
+2) **Replicate Evaluation:** Execute and evaluate different classifiers for AEP detection, using the modified requirement set based on the analysis of AEP group creation (clusters that link a single abbreviation with all the potential expansions associated with that abbreviation).

-3) **Use ILLOD for custom data-set:** Optionally, the artifact allows for extraction of AEP groups (clusters that link a single abbreviation with all the potential expansions associated with that abbreviation) from a user-specified file.
-For this, the user-specified file must be csv-formatted and contain the columns "ID" and "requirement", which are separated by a semicolon ";".
+3) **Use ILLOD for custom data-set:** Optionally, extract AEP groups from a user-specified file.
-This file has to be placed in the input_data folder.

 Step (1) aims to simulate a scenario where the requirement set has a large number of undefined and uncontrolled abbreviations, thereby representing a requirements set of weak quality.